by Dr. E Douglas Kihn,

 author of Chinese Medicine for the Modern World

-A second reason for the maligning of hunger is that, unlike alcohol and drugs, food and fat help to sedate the shen while allowing people to continue working and spending money.
-Imagine how upset and rebellious people might become if they weren’t numbed out daily with this excessive yin.
-The process of eating calms the shen by pushing rising heat back down.
-Additionally, enlarged fat cells secrete extra amounts of estrogen, a powerful sedative that works 24/7.
+A second reason for the maligning of hunger is that, unlike alcohol and drugs, food and enlarged fat cells help to sedate the mind while allowing people to continue working and spending money.
+Imagine how upset and rebellious people might become if they weren’t numbed out daily with this most lauded of sedatives.
+The process of eating calms the shen by pushing rising yang/heat back down.
+Additionally, enlarged fat cells secrete extra amounts of estrogen, a powerful yin/sedative that works 24/7.

-Three Questions to Determine Hunger
+Three Questions to Determine the Existence of Hunger

 2. Where do you feel this sensation?
 If the answer is “in the upper abdomen” or “the stomach area,” proceed with the final question.
 But any other answer indicates the absence of actual hunger.

 3. What does your hunger feel like?
 If the answer is an empty or hollow feeling, we can feel reasonably confident that this person feels hunger.
 If the answer is anything else, the person probably does not feel hunger.
 Growling in the abdomen is not hunger.
 In fact, it might just be the intestines processing food/chyme.
 Burning, tightness, nausea, dizziness, fatigue, or any other physical symptoms that would interfere with the successful foraging and hunting for food are best treated with physical medicine, not food.

 The intensity of the hunger feeling is a measurement of how close a person is to their Optimal Lean Zone.
 The OLZ is that range of body fat percentages which will afford an animal or human optimal summertime performance.
 Every human and animal body requires a certain percentage of stored body fat/yinin order to be healthy and to survive in the wilderness.